Laumania/FireworksMania.ModTools/README.md

 Select the "Laumania_Cake_TutorialCake" (the EntityDefinition) to make it show its details in the Inspector and then drag the "Laumania_Cake_TutorialCakePrefab" to the "Prefab Game Object" field.

 ![image](https://github.com/user-attachments/assets/bb80d5cd-a942-4c3c-8ceb-ab9664e3db79)
-(Alternative you can also click the little cirle next to the field end select the prefab there - the result is the same)
+(Alternative you can also click the little circle next to the field end select the prefab there - the result is the same)

 ### Entity Definition Name
 Our FireworkEntityDefinition also needs a name, which is the one showing up in the Inventory.